severdia/shakespeare-obsidian/scripts_source/markdown/Pericles/Act 4, Scene 2.md

 ==58==O, take her home, mistress, take her home.
 These blushes of hers must be quench’d with some present practice.

 **BAWD.**
-==59==Thou sayest true, i’ faith, so they must: for your bride goes to that with shame which is her way to go with warrant.
+==59==Thou sayest true, i’faith, so they must: for your bride goes to that with shame which is her way to go with warrant.

 **BOULT.**
 ==60==Faith, some do, and some do not.
 But, mistress, if I have bargain’d for the joint⁠—